therealbnut/TUCSCodingComp2012/README.txt

 java CreepEncodeImage creeper.jpeg

-Step 3: Pass the .creep formatted file to the program, it will output the bounding box java TUCSDevCompExample2012 --output creeper.jpeg.creep.png < creeper.jpeg.creep
+Step 3: Pass the .creep formatted file to the program, it will output the bounding box java TUCSDevCompExample2012 < creeper.jpeg.creep

 Example output:
 120 340 240 480

+Step 4: The example program can output an image indicating where the bounding box is. java TUCSDevCompExample2012 --output creeper.jpeg.creep.png < creeper.jpeg.creep

+Step 5: The example program can output an image indicating where the input bounding box is, this example uses points (10, 12) and (40, 45). java TUCSDevCompExample2012 --output creeper.jpeg.creep.png 10 12 40 45 < creeper.jpeg.creep